aframevr/aframe/docs/guide/building-an-advanced-scene.md

 });
 ```

-Then attach the projectile component to the laser mixin.
-Fire the laser:
+Then attach the projectile component to the laser mixin:

 ```html
 <a-assets>